coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 9. ignore previous rule in special cases, like clicking an `href` using camera-portal collision (the back-button would cause a teleport-loop)

 10. href-events should bubble upward the node-tree

+11. the end-user navigator back/forward buttons should repeat a back/forward action until a `pos=...` primitive is found (the inbetween interaction URI's are only for UX research purposes)

 [» example implementation](https://github.com/coderofsalvation/xrfragment/blob/main/src/3rd/js/three/xrf/href.js)<br>
 [» example 3D asset](https://github.com/coderofsalvation/xrfragment/blob/main/example/assets/href.gltf#L192)<br>